TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Discussion

-The high density (see Figure~\ref{fig: Mass_vs_density}) of TOI-2155\,b suggests that its interior is likely dominated by degenerate matter, as expected for evolved BDs where thermal pressure no longer dominates the internal structure \citep{chabrier2000,burrows1997nongray}.
+The high density (see Figure~\ref{fig: Mass_vs_density}) of TOI-2155\,b suggests that its interior is likely dominated by electron degeneracy pressure rather than thermal pressure.
+Such conditions are expected for objects near the hydrogen-burning minimum mass, where degeneracy begins to play a significant role in supporting the interior structure \citep{Chabrier_2000,burrows1997nongray}.
 This implies that the object has cooled and contracted significantly over its lifetime.

-Near the upper end of the BD mass regime, the position of TOI-2155\,b is highlighted in the mass–density diagram of Figure~\ref{fig: Mass_vs_density}, which depicts both transiting BDs (circles) and low-mass stars (stars), colored by the effective temperature of the host star and scaled by radius.
-Since BDs reside in the transitional region between planets and stars, where degeneracy pressure and nuclear burning both play a role, BDs close to the hydrogen-burning limit such as TOI-2155\,b are especially valuable for constraining the mass and radius boundary between brown dwarfs and low-mass stars \citep{hatzes2015definition,spiegel2011deuterium}.
-Characterizing high mass BDs, therefore, can help us define the difference between BDs and low-mass stars.
+\changeblue{Near the upper end of the BD to low-mass star transitionary mass regime, the position of TOI-2155\,b is highlighted in the mass–density diagram of Figure~\ref{fig: Mass_vs_density}.
+The distribution shows an increase in density with mass up to $\sim60$--$70\,M_{\rm J}$, where it reaches a maximum.
+At higher masses, the densities are generally lower than this peak and consistent with the expected turnover in the mass–density relation.
+TOI-2155\,b, with a mass of $80.6^{+1.0}_{-1.1}\,M_{\rm J}$ and a density of $\sim109\,\mathrm{g\,cm^{-3}}$, lies close to this turnover and slightly beyond the peak region.
+However, objects in the 60–70 $M_{\rm J}$ range show a large spread in densities, with no clear correlation with equilibrium temperature.
+Transiting systems such as TOI-2155\,b further highlight this diversity, rather than supporting a clear density turnover driven purely by mass.
+Objects in this regime, near the hydrogen-burning limit, are particularly valuable for constraining the mass-density boundary between massive brown dwarfs and very low-mass stars, where degeneracy pressure and nuclear burning both play a role \citep{hatzes2015definition,spiegel2011deuterium}.
+Characterizing such high-mass companions in this transition region, therefore, can help us define the difference between BDs and low-mass stars.}